nateforsyth/nateforsyth.github.io/_posts/2019-04-23-retrieving-sharepoint-choice-field-options-in-spfx-using-rest.md

 tags: [typescript, sharepoint, spfx, webparts, choice field options, rest]
 ---

-I came across a scenario recently whereby I needed to retrieve all choice field options from a specific field before a specific SPFx WebPart had loaded onto the page.
-The reason for this was that I had to pre-populate the Property Pane configuration with the choices to allow for the end-user to select a specific option for List filtering purposes.
+I came across a scenario recently whereby I needed to retrieve all choice field options from a field before a specific SPFx WebPart had loaded onto the page.
+The reason for this was that I had to pre-populate the Property Pane configuration with the choices to allow for the end-user to select an option for API List query filtering purposes.

 I came across a Stack Overflow request for SharePoint 2013 with [a specific answer](https://sharepoint.stackexchange.com/a/228022/82938) that indeed still works, however I had no intention of either copy/pasting the solution, [nor using jQuery](https://dreamsof.dev/2019-04-21-weaning-myself-off-of-jquery.md/), so I set about using the same end-point with the far more modern [es6-promise](https://www.npmjs.com/package/es6-promise) functionality.